GitHub-Students-Club/First-time-contributors/README.md

 ### Make necessary changes and commit those changes

 Now open `Contributors.md` file in a text editor, add your name to it.
 Don't add it at the beginning or end of the file.
 Put it anywhere in between.
 Now, save the file.
+Also choose your favourite language folder and add a program that prints `Hello my name is John.` and save it.

 If you go to the project directory on your cli and execute the command `git status`, you'll see there are changes.